klaw90/READMEgen/README.md

 This application uses the following: Node.js, Axios, Dotenv, and Inquirer.

 Experiences
 Building this application was a challenge.
 One of the challenging parts of building the application was being able to use user input in order to make an API call using Axios.
-Another challenge was being able to combine data from two different sources for use in generating the readme file.
-Through this experience, I learned more about using packages from npm, using an async function, and modularizing my application.